Skip to content

 Line Contact Stylus

-Line Contact styli have an extended contact line that maximizes groove contact for superior tracking and detail.
-This shape reduces distortion and record wear, delivering enhanced sound quality and accuracy.
+Line Contact styli use an extended contact area to maximize groove contact for improved tracking and detail.
+This shape can reduce distortion and record wear, making it a strong choice for higher-performance cartridge designs.

 How to Choose & Install Your Turntable Cartridge

 Choosing a turntable cartridge is as personal as buying a guitar or a pair of headphones.
-It’s not just about the specs or the price – it’s about the feel, the sound, and the overall experience.
-Here are some factors you should consider:
+It is not just about the specs or the price.
+It is about compatibility, sound, setup, and how the cartridge fits the rest of your system.

-• Musical Preference: Different cartridges can lend themselves better to different types of music.
-For example, if you listen to a lot of rock or pop, you might want a cartridge known for exciting dynamics and rich, full bass like the Ortofon 2M Bronze.
+• Musical Preference: Different cartridges can lend themselves better to different systems and listening styles.
+For example, if you want a lively, detailed moving magnet upgrade, the Ortofon 2M Bronze may be worth considering.

 How to Install Your New Turntable Cartridge